 - In desserts and puddings, replace gelatine with agar-agar or vege-gel, both made from seaweed.

-- Use silken or soft tofu as an alternative to dairy in desserts and be sure to use fortified dairy alternatives as they contain added vitamins.
+- Use silken or soft tofu as an alternative to dairy in desserts and be sure to use fortified plant-based dairy alternatives as they contain added vitamins.

 Reference Intakes (RI)